tildedave/tildedave.com/_posts/2025-11-19-im-still-bad-at-ocaml.md

 ```
 After using Clojure and its universal `conj`, `assoc`, `contains?` idioms, it's _so_ painful to have to type `Hash_set.mem` around every hash set interaction.
 Yes, it some places you can reduce the boilerplate with local opens, but no such luck here; `Queue` and `Hash_set` define conflicting members and the last one wins.

 Syntax-wise, I am never quite sure what level of precedence `;` has.
 Does `if cond then stmt1; stmt2` mean do `stmt2` only when `cond` is true or not?
+Is `int * int list` a list of int pairs or a pair of an int and an int list?
 I am convinced that the language always chooses the opposite of whatever would be the prettiest code.
 At least `ocamlformat` is a new addition to the dev chain.
 I add parenthesis _everywhere_ I think there might be some ambiguity and it removes the unnecessary ones for me.

 After doing every Advent of Code puzzle in Clojure, I (finally) consider myself a competent functional programmer.
 Clojure and its laziness force you to structure your code in very interesting ways, and I only fell back to mutability when there was no other way; some very specific dynamic programming or linked list requirements, basically.